4pplet/cyber60/README.md

 A DIY-friendly 60% using nRF52840 and ZMK: the cyber.

 ## Status:
 CAUSION, project is being tested and only an early rough ZMK-implementation is done (not in main repo, check my fork).
 Bugs in Rev A1, use prereleased A2 if you want to give it a go.
-Alps version is done, but untested.
+ALPS and SMK-version is done, but untested.

 ## Specs cyber60:
 - Module: Holyiot YJ-18010
 - Standard Tray Mount support
 - Non constant drain battery measurement
 - Lipo charger for single cell 3.7V li-po/li-ion batteries
-- RGB-led under Capslock for multi function indicator
+- RGB-led under Capslock for multi function indicator (not on SMK-version)
 - Possible to build with just a soldering iron (no underside pads etc)
-- Two versions running the same FW-implementation.
-One MX, one ALPS
+- Three versions running the same FW-implementation.
+One MX, one ALPS, one SMK.

 # MX-version